jackokaiser/vanlab/content/blogs/en_2021-trip.md

 We were in Spain until the end of November, and did not spend winter in the van, so we did not have any really cold days.
 Here is a plot of a cold day in Grenada on the 18th of November, with a low peak at 0°C outside (just checked historical weather data online).
-The room temperature was 5°C above the temperature in the insulators, without any heating throughout the evening.
+The room temperature was 5°C above the temperature in the insulation, without any heating throughout the evening.
 When waking up around 9am, we turned on the heating for a few minutes which quickly warmed the room.
 We spent the rest of the day visiting Grenada, outside of the van.

 ![Cold winter day](https://res.cloudinary.com/vanderfool/image/upload/v1649517787/2021-trip/2021-11-18_temperature_qgh8hc.png "Cold winter day")

-Relative humidity in insulators remained below 70% even in winter.
+Relative humidity in the hemp remained below 70% even in winter.
 We've also noted that air quality was better in winter than in summer, likely because the temperature difference between inside and outside increased natural ventilation.
 In general, air quality wasn't good according to the sensor: above 4000ppm equivalent CO2 most of the time.
 This sensor isn't very reliable as it doesn't measure CO2 directly though.